I did core exercises at home every day for 2 weeks - and they did more than make my abs stronger

 How long does it take to strengthen a weak core?

-Evidence suggests that most people can start to see changes in their core strength at the four to eight-week mark.
+Evidence suggests that most people can start to see changes in their core strength at the 4 to 8-week mark.
 However, it's all about awareness and consistent practice with core exercises at home, Eastwood says.
 Not just completing your daily core exercises but also focusing on good posture and alignment throughout the day.

 She says, "The more you practise and focus on your core, the faster you will notice results.
 By sitting, walking and training your body with a heightened awareness of your deep core muscles and how to activate them, you should notice a significant improvement within a month."